-At the NKS Board meeting at SSI, Sweden, on May 7, 2002 (see minutes in Appendix 2) the Icelandic Owner reported the following from a recent meeting of the Directors Group:
+At the NKS Board meeting at SSI, Sweden, on May 7, 2002 (see minutes in Appendix 2) the Icelandic owner reported the following from a recent meeting of the Directors Group:

-- The Directors were positive toward the new NKS program and its structure.
-They supported the plans for technical and scientific activities.
+- The Nordic secretary informed on the newly adopted NKS program and its structure. - The Directors were positive toward the program and supported the plans for technical and scientific activities.
 It is of the utmost importance that the structure of all NKS activities is such as to ensure efficiency and cost effectiveness. - Some concern was raised as to the transparency and legal aspects of the NKS administrative structure as well as ethical aspects related to the composition of the NKS Board. - The Directors Group supported the ongoing discussion on NKS structure and activities and stressed the need for a thorough discussion of the long-term strategy of NKS among the consortial partners (owners of NKS).